NTUDeepSpeed/Recruitment_Hackathon_2627/README.md

 ## Syllabus
 > Part 1: Hello ROS
-> -  the elements of ROS, Command line tools,
+> -  The elements of ROS, Command line tools, General command line tools
 >> 1. What is ROS? "use terminal to show rqtgraph of the whole thing that they will be building"
 >> 2. Messages, Nodes, Services, Actions, Packages
 >> Publisher-Subsciber [CODE]